-George Sutton is the earliest proven Sutton of the Bucklesberry Sutton line.
-A confirmed passenger on the ship, Hercules, George migrated to America in 1634/5.
+George Sutton is the earliest proven Sutton of the Bucklesberry Sutton line to arrive in America.
+Among the confirmed passengers on the ship, Hercules, George migrated to America in 1634/35.
 He was a servant to yeoman Nathaniel Tilden, also a passenger on the ship.
 Both George and Nathanial were from Tenterden Parish in Kent, England.
 George married Nathaniel’s daughter, Sarah, in 1636 in Scituate, Massachusetts, near Boston.
 George and Sarah migrated South, making brief residence in New York and possibly Virginia, eventually settling in Perquimans County, NC.

-With the DNA study, the mystery of John Sutton and where he originated prior to his arrival in Bucklesberry of old Dobbs County is now resolved.
-Coupled with circumstantial evidence, the DNA results provide definitive proof that John Sutton migrated from Bertie County, NC.
+Results from the DNA study effectively solves the mystery of John Sutton and his origins prior to arrival in Bucklesberry of old Dobbs County, NC.
+Coupled with circumstantial evidence, the DNA results provide definitive proof of John Sutton’s ancestry to the Suttons of Bertie County, NC.

-Although we are unsure of the exact year, John was likely a young man in his twenties when he arrived in then-largely swampy and unsettled Bucklesberry of old Dobbs County in the mid-1700s.
-As mentioned earlier, whether his move away from Bertie County was for greater opportunity, access to more farmland, family disagreement, or other motivation, is unknown.
+Although the exact year is uncertain, John was likely a young man in his twenties when he arrived in Bucklesberry of old Dobbs County in the mid-1700s.
+Interestingly, the community in the Merry Hill area of Bertie County where John was born and reared was also called Bucklesberry.
+Whether John’s move away from his homeland of Bertie County, NC was for greater opportunity, access to more farmland, family disagreement, or other motivation, is unknown.

 Based on his purported birth (about 1730) and death (before 1773), John may have been only 40 to 45 years of age when he passed away.
-In light of 21st century life expectancy standards, John did not live a very long life.
-The average life span for Americans as recently as 2010 was 78 years, according to World Bank in 2012.
-By way of comparison, R. W. Fogel in 2004 analyzed the adverse effects of low-level diets on high-energy work required of typical 1775 early colonial American laborers, and determined their average life expectancy to be 53.5 years.
-John’s interpolated maximum age of 45, then, would have placed him approximately nine or more years below the average life expectancy at the time, suggesting that he may have died prematurely.
-With no available information on the cause of his death, we can surmise that John probably lived a relatively short life.
+In light of 21st century life expectancy standards, John lived a relatively short life.
+The average life span for Americans as recently as 2010 was 78 years, according to World Bank (2012).
+By way of comparison, R. W. Fogel (2004) analyzed the adverse effects of low-level diets on high-energy work required of typical 1775 early colonial American laborers, and determined their average life expectancy was about 53.5 years.
+John’s interpolated maximum age of 45, then, would have placed him at least nine years below the average life expectancy at the time, suggesting he may have died prematurely.
+No available information exists on the cause of John’s death.

-As for his life’s work, John was a farmer, like virtually all early residents of Dobbs County and the surrounding area.
+For his life’s work, John was a farmer, as were virtually all early residents of old Dobbs County and the surrounding area.
 Farming in colonial America was considerably more challenging and difficult than current-day, mechanized farming, suggesting John was nothing less than a hard worker.
-The inordinate physical strain he experienced continuously year-round may well have brought on health issues that he battled without the aid of a physician or medical intervention which prompted an early death.
-Reflective of an immensely strong, daring, and brave character, John accepted the risks of relocating from his settled homeland in Bertie County to the uncertainties of primitive Dobbs County.
+The inordinate physical strain he experienced continuously year-round, however, may well have caused health issues that he battled without the aid of a physician or medical intervention, which could have prompted early death.
+Reflective of immensely strong, daring, and brave character, John accepted the risks of relocating from his settled homeland in Bertie County to the uncertainties of primitive Dobbs County.

-First families are those who descend from colonists or early American settlers.
-In addition to the Suttons, surnames of other first families of mid-eighteenth century Bucklesberry included Burnett, Giles, Herring, Johnston, Jones, Rouse, Uzzell, and Williams, all of whom were referenced as neighbors or in business transactions in the oldest of the Clellan Sutton Collection of Bucklesberry documents dated between 1741 and 1773.
+Descendants of colonists and early American settlers are considered first families.
+In addition to the Suttons, surnames of other first families of mid-eighteenth century Bucklesberry included Burnett, Giles, Herring, Johnston, Jones, Rouse, Uzzell, and Williams, all of whom were referenced as Neighbors or named in business transactions in the oldest of the Clellan Sutton Collection of Bucklesberry papers dated between 1741 and 1773.

-Central to any first family are its matriarch and patriarch.
+Central to any first family are its matriarchs and patriarchs.
 Although John is the proven patriarch of the first Sutton family of Bucklesberry, little is known about the family’s matriarch.
-To date, the name of John’s wife has not been proven, let alone whether John was married more than once.
+To date, the name of John’s wife has not been proven, let alone whether he was married more than once.
 Further, the name of the mother of John’s children is not known for certain.
-Among other genealogists, local La Grange, NC resident and Bucklesberry Sutton descendant, Marjorie Sutton Oliver, author of the 1974 book, The Suttons of England and North Carolina, USA, 1620-1974, believes that John’s wife was Ann Sutton.
+Among other genealogists, the late-Marjorie Sutton Oliver (1933-2019) of La Grange, NC, a Bucklesberry Sutton descendant and author of the 1974 book, The Suttons of England and North Carolina, USA, 1620-1974, believed that John’s wife was Ann Sutton.

 Assumed to be John’s widow, Ann Sutton is named in the 1780 tax list for old Dobbs County, which indicated she may have inherited the property and estate of a husband who preceded her.
 Although John’s name was absent in the 1780 tax list, suggesting he was deceased by that year, he was identified in the earlier 1769 tax list.
 It is believed that Ann was the daughter of John Turner, probably from Southampton County, VA, who also owned land in old Dobbs County, possibly in or adjoining Bucklesberry.

-Entries from grantor-grantee county indices dated 1750 to 1758 show that John Turner gifted or sold land to John Sutton of Bucklesberry on three occasions, lending support that Ann indeed may have been John’s wife.
-Genealogist Martha Mewborn Marble notes that, although the Turner family owned land in Dobbs County, they never lived there.
+Entries from grantor-grantee county indices dated 1750 to 1758 show that John Turner gifted or sold land to John Sutton of Bucklesberry on three occasions, lending support that Ann Turner indeed may have been John’s wife.
+Ms. Marble noted that, although the Turner family owned land in Dobbs County, they never lived there.
 Rather, the Turners were neighbors of John and his Sutton relatives in Bertie County.
 If Ann Turner Sutton was indeed the wife and widow of John Sutton, there is no evidence or proof that she was the mother of his children.

 From 1773 estate records in old Dobbs County, Ms. Marble’s research identified a second woman named, Ann Sutton, widow of Dr. Joseph Sutton.
 Joseph’s wife was formerly Ann Ward, purportedly from Carteret County.
 It is plausible, then, that the Ann Sutton named in the 1769 tax list could have been either Ann Ward Sutton or Ann Turner Sutton.

 Absent definitive proof of the name of John’s wife at the time of his death, whether he was married more than once, let alone the name of the mother of his children, available records prove that John had three known sons: Benjamin Sutton (born about 1752; died 1837); John Sutton, Jr. (born about 1758; died 1820-1830); and William Sutton (born about 1760; died 1813-1820).
-All three sons were born and lived in Bucklesberry and are named in the Clellan Sutton Collection of documents.
+All three sons were born and lived in Bucklesberry and are named in multiple documents in the Clellan Sutton Collection.

-John’s three proven sons–Benjamin, John, Jr., and William–and their families all lived out their lives in Bucklesberry and were largely responsible for populating the community.
-Research from the Old Dobbers website, coupled with Ms. Oliver’s book, and the 1973 book, John Sutton and Benjamin Sutton, co-authored by former Bucklesberry residents, Estelle Sutton Creech, Grace Sutton, and Linda Sugg Ivey Cauley (all deceased), allow us to trace at least ten generations of John Sutton’s descendants who reside to this day in Bucklesberry, the neighboring town of La Grange, and beyond.
+John’s three proven sons and their families lived their lives in Bucklesberry and were largely responsible for populating the community.
+By 1880, the Sutton surname was the most prevalent surname among all Lenoir County residents.
+Research from the Old Dobbers website, coupled with Ms. Oliver’s book, and the 1973 book, John Sutton and Benjamin Sutton, co-authored by Bucklesberry residents, Estelle Sutton Creech, Grace Sutton, and Linda Sugg Ivey Cauley (all three deceased), trace at least ten generations of John Sutton’s descendants who have resided to this day in Bucklesberry and beyond.